How to enter

 - In the event of cancellation of your event at the Regatta a full refund of entry fees will be made to crews who have not yet raced.

-- Parking permits will be posted to the address given with the entry.
-Anyone not receiving these by the Wednesday before the event must call Rachael Haycock on 01491 824372 as a matter of urgency.
-Crew and spectator vehicles arriving at the regatta without a parking permit will be required to pay at the gate without exception.
+- Parking permits will be available online as last year.
+Details will be e mailed to the BROE club contact prior to the event.
+Crew and spectator vehicles arriving at the regatta without a parking permit will be required to pay at the gate without exception; no refunds will be given.

 - This event, in common with all rowing events, may be photographed by amateurs or professionals who sell their photographs.
 By entering or visiting the regatta you accept that you may be photographed in this way.